fritzo/pomagma/README.md

 ## Configuring

-To run in debug mode, define an environment variable
+To run in debug mode, set the environment variable

-    POMAGMA_DEBUG=
+    POMAGMA_DEBUG=1

 To use specific ports or addresses, override these defaults